pEEcor/models/README.md

 such that all parts stick nicely together mechanically.

 ## Available models and tweaks
-Simple tweaks which can be easily applied to the models
+The listed variables underneath each model image can easily be tweaked inside the respective models `.scad` file to your liking.

 ### Cardan
 ![alt text][cardan-image]